Lacey Sturm: Film

 It was announced in July 2019 that a collaboration with Michael Kadrie would begin to write a screenplay for a feature film based on Sturm's book The Reason: How I Discovered a Life Worth Living.

 Personal life

 Sturm was an atheist prior to becoming a Christian.
-She had contemplated suicide and then ended up in a church where a man spoke to her what she believed to be words from God.
+At age 16, on a day that Lacey planned to commit suicide, she ended up at an evangelical Protestant church where a man spoke to her what she believed to be words from God that He told her to save her life.
+That experience, which Sturm wrote about in her book The Reason, cemented her lifelong Christian faith.

 Lacey was married to her first husband at 19 and divorced at 21.
-She had an emotional affair with a married man around the time of her divorce which she writes about in her book The Mystery.
+She had an emotional affair with a married man around the time of her divorce, which she wrote about in her book The Mystery.

 On September 6, 2008, she married Joshua Sturm, the guitarist for the band Kairos, from Pittsburgh, Pennsylvania.
 The couple have three sons together.

+Around 2020, Lacey and her family converted to Eastern Orthodox Christianity, which she revealed through the release of her 2023 album Kenotic Metanoia, which she stated “was largely about my journey to become an Orthodox Christian.”